 What is Idiopathic Pulmonary Fibrosis?

-Idiopathic pulmonary fibrosis (IPF) refers to the development of scar tissue inside the lungs (x).
-When you inhale, oxygen enters your lungs and is absorbed into the bloodstream where it travels to different organs in the body.
-Because of the thickness of the scar tissue that causes idiopathic pulmonary fibrosis, oxygen moves more slowly from the lungs and into the blood.
+Idiopathic pulmonary fibrosis (IPF) refers to the development of scar tissue inside your lungs. (x) When you inhale, oxygen enters your lungs and becomes absorbed into the bloodstream, where it travels to different organs in your body.
+The thickness of the scar tissue caused by idiopathic pulmonary fibrosis makes the oxygen move slower from the lungs and into your bloodstream.

-Idiopathic pulmonary fibrosis makes it more difficult for body organs to function.
-Also, the thick scar tissue that develops as a result of IPF makes it increasingly difficult to breathe.
-IPF does not have any known cure (x), though some medications can minimize damage to the lungs by slowing down the growth of scar tissue.
+Idiopathic pulmonary fibrosis makes it more difficult for your body organs to function.
+Also, the thick scar tissue on your lungs, which develops because of IPF, makes it increasingly difficult to breathe.
+Unfortunately, IPF does not have any known cure, (x) though some medications and supplements can minimize damage to the lungs by slowing down the growth of scar tissue.

-In many cases, the symptoms of IPF do not get better.
-Also, the outlook is different depending on the patient — some will experience deterioration faster while others may live with the condition for even a decade after diagnosis.
-A lung transplant may be the best solution in some cases (x).
+In many cases, sadly, the symptoms of IPF do not get better.
+Also, the outlook is different depending on the patient — some will experience deterioration faster while others.
+You may live with the condition for even a decade after diagnosis.
+As a last resort, and sometimes the best solution for some people is a lung transplant. (x)

 Idiopathic Pulmonary Fibrosis Symptoms

-It is possible to have pulmonary fibrosis for years without noticing any symptoms.
-However, the symptoms of IPF often become worse with time, and the patient may notice (x):
+It is possible for you to have pulmonary fibrosis for years without noticing any symptoms.
+However, the symptoms of IPF often become worse with time, and you may notice: (x)